Tokyo: Ueno Zoo

 The big attractions at Ueno Zoo are the big animals: elephants, gorillas, polar bears, giraffes, etc. However, a leisurely inspection of the smaller enclosures and cages will reveal a huge assortment of smaller animals, and particularly birds, that you may well be seeing for the first time.

-A monorail offers a 90 second ride for 180 yen (150 yen/80 yen for secondary/elementary schoolchildren) between the East Garden and West Garden.
+A monorail offers a 90 second ride for 150 yen (80 yen for elementary schoolchildren) between the East Garden and West Garden.
+(Pre-paid cards like Suica and Pasmo are not accepted.)

 The West Garden is dominated by the big Shinobazu Pond, the southern part of which is full of lotus plants.
-In the middle of it is a small island with a shrine to the goddess Benten.
+In the middle of it is a small island with a shrine to the goddess Benten, which is the sole Indian god among the otherwise Chinese Shichifuku (Seven Deities) traditionally worshiped in Japan.

 Check out the Zoo Hall in the West Garden under Aesop's Bridge (the bridge you cross if you don't wish to join the queue for the monorail) for exhibitions.
 Reading room upstairs (in Japanese only) - accessible from outside stairs.